 Public Christmas market tours will also be offered on the following dates:

-Hearing-impaired persons may book any of the Frankfurt Tourist+Congress Board’s (TCF) guided city tours and request to be accompanied by a sign language interpreter.
+Hearing-impaired persons may book any of the Frankfurt Tourist+Congress Board’s (TCF) guided city tours and request to be accompanied by a German sign language interpreter.
 For a closer look at the many tours available, simply visit the TCF’s homepage.
-Pending on their availability, interpreters for the German-language guide are either available free of charge or for an hourly fee.
+Interpreters for the German-language guide are for an hourly fee.
 We recommend that you book well in advance!

 For information on the barrier-free use of Frankfurt’s trains, trams, subways and busses, please refer to the “Barrier-free Frankfurt” brochure (see above).